Alliteration: Rhetoric

-Alliteration has been used in various spheres of public speaking and rhetoric.
-Alliteration can also be considered an artistic constraint that is used by the orator to sway the audience to feel some type of urgency, or perhaps even lack of urgency, or another emotional effect.
-For example, H or E sounds can soothe, whereas a P or a B sound can be percussive and attention-grabbing.
-S sounds can imply danger or make the audience feel as if they are being deceived.
-Other sounds can create feelings of happiness, discord, or anger, depending on context.
+Literary alliteration has been used in various spheres of public speaking and rhetoric.
+It can also be used as an artistic constraint in oratory to sway the audience to feel some type of urgency, or another emotional effect.
+For example, S sounds can imply danger or make the audience feel as if they are being deceived.
+Other sounds can likewise generate positive or negative responses.
 Alliteration serves to "intensify any attitude being signified".
-Its significance as a rhetorical device is that it adds a textural complexity to a speech, making it more engaging, moving, and memorable.
-The use of alliteration in a speech captivates a person's auditory senses; this helps the speaker to create a mood.
-The use of a repeating sound or letter is noticeable, and so forces an audience's attention and evokes emotion.

-A well-known example is in John F. Kennedy's Inaugural Address, in which he uses alliteration 21 times.
+An example is in John F. Kennedy's Inaugural Address, in which he uses alliteration 21 times.
 The last paragraph of his speech is given as an example here.